 Research Fellow, Oxford Centre for Hebrew and Jewish Studies

-Associate Faculty Member, Faculty of Theology and Religion
+Associate Member, Faculty of Asian and Middle Eastern Studies

 Hebrew Bible, Psalms, Ancient Hebrew, Dead Sea Scrolls, Septuagint, Ugaritic